Sermon – The First Sunday of Great Lent 2022

 By V. Rev. Timothy Baclig

 The First Sunday of Lent is called the “Sunday of Orthodoxy.”
-It is an annual reminder to all of us how Christ is at the very center of our Orthodox worship.
-This Sunday, we Orthodox Christians reaffirm and recommit ourselves in our confession of faith of Christ and His saving work.
+It is an annual reminder to all of us how Christ, the incarnate Son of God, is at the very center of our Orthodox worship.
+He is the eternally begotten Son of the Father, who was revealed in human flesh—born in time of a Virgin Mother.
+The Sunday of Orthodoxy, therefore is the affirmation with the confession of faith of Christ and His saving work.
 The hymns and prayers of this Sunday echo three related themes:

 1. The expectation of the prophets and righteous people for the coming of Christ spoken of in the Old Testament. (as heard in this morning’s epistle).
 It is also something heard in the prayers of St. Basil the Great who’s Liturgy we celebrate this morning. (p.
 136 …Thou didst send forth prophets; thou didst perform mighty works by the Saints who, in every generation, were well-pleasing unto Thee… And the fullness of time was come, Thou didst speak to us through Thy Son Himself… who being the… expressed Image of Thy Person… (He who was) God before the ages, (who) appeared upon the earth and dwelt among men, taking on the form of a servant and becoming conformed to the fashion of our lowliness, that He might make us conformable to the image of His glory…